The Playground Teacher

 An exception to the larger, well-maintained playgrounds, was the small play area on the St. Michaels’ R.O.
 Church Hall property on Delaware Street in Jermyn’s Over-the-Lane neighborhood.
 This served as the dedicated, supervised playground for the Lane youngsters during the summer.
 The building was not open for bathroom use–kids went home or to a friend’s house if the need arose.

 On the property were a baseball field, a shed, and some of the typical playground equipment anchored into cement slabs: a metal slide that burned your bottom, wooden teeter-totters that gave you splinters, swings with chains that pinched your fingers.
 A lopsided basketball hoop hung on the side of the event building.
-The playground was three blocks from our Walnut Street house, and my sisters would follow as I led the way each morning.
+The playground was three blocks from our Walnut Street house, and my sisters trailed behind me each morning.
 I carried the dimes.

 The playground teachers before Mrs. McCabe were college-age sporty twenty-something women who encouraged all the children to play softball and basketball.
 Mrs. McCabe was a heavy-set woman, the age of my mother.
 I knew this because her daughter was in the fifth grade with me.
 Mrs. McCabe led us in board games, bingo, and making cotton-looped potholders.
 She was an excellent storyteller and had stories about anything and everything.
 Her voice was kind and melodic and she never yelled at the boys for making noise.